GoogleCloudPlatform/click-to-deploy/k8s/prometheus-operator/README.md

 Google Kubernetes Engine cluster using Google Cloud Marketplace.
 Follow the [on-screen instructions](https://console.cloud.google.com/marketplace/details/google/prometheus-operator).

-## Command line instructions
+## Command-line instructions

 ### Prerequisites

 #### Set up command-line tools

 You'll need the following tools in your development environment.
-If you are using Cloud Shell, `gcloud`, `kubectl`, Docker, and Git are installed in your environment by default.
+If you are using Cloud Shell, then `gcloud`, `kubectl`, Docker, and Git are installed in your environment by default.

 - [gcloud](https://cloud.google.com/sdk/gcloud/)